institutional/grin-transfer/README.md

 ./grin-docker auth setup

 # Then run a sample collection using filesystem storage
-./grin-docker collect --run-name test_run --library-directory YOUR_LIBRARY_DIRECTORY --storage local --storage-config base_path=docker-data/storage --limit 5
+./grin-docker collect --run-name test_run --library-directory YOUR_LIBRARY_DIRECTORY --storage local --storage-path docker-data/storage --limit 5

 # Then run a sample sync using that collection (assuming GRIN has titles available for download)
 ./grin-docker sync pipeline --run-name test_run --queue converted